codepath/android_guides/Storing-Secret-Keys-in-Android.md

 If you do have to consider a hiding scheme, you should do so with the realization that you can only make the reverse engineering process harder and may add significant complication to the development, testing, and maintenance of your app in doing so.
 Check out [this excellent StackOverflow post](https://stackoverflow.com/a/14572051/313399) for a detailed breakdown of the obfuscation options available.

 The simplest and most straightforward approach is outlined below which is to **store your secrets within a resource file**.
 Keep in mind that most of the other more complex approaches above are at best only marginally more secure.

+### Secrets in native libraries with NDK

+Another way to make your keys hard to reverse engineer is to save them in the NDK.
+A recommanded implementation as done in [hidden-secrets-gradle-plugin](https://github.com/klaxit/hidden-secrets-gradle-plugin) :
+- secret is obfuscated using the reversible XOR operator so it never appears in plain sight,
+- obfuscated secret is stored in a NDK binary as an hexadecimal array, so it is really hard to spot / put together from a disassembly,
+- the obfuscating string is not persisted in the binary to force runtime evaluation (ie : prevent the compiler from disclosing the secret by optimizing the de-obfuscation logic),
+- optionnaly, anyone can provide it's own encoding / decoding algorithm when using the plugin to add an additional security layer.

 ### Using the Android Keystore API